Muhammad-Usman21/LOCUTORES/README.md

 # Voice Over Web Application

 ## Description
 This is a **full-stack MERN web application** that connects **customers** with **speakers** to facilitate voice-over orders.
-Customers can place orders, specify their requirements, and receive completed audio files from speakers.
-Admins can manage users, monitor orders, and handle subscriptions.
+Customers can place orders, specify their requirements, and receive completed audio files from speakers. **Users can create speaker accounts**, where they can showcase their demos, set pricing for different services, and receive orders. **Admins** can manage users, monitor orders, and handle subscriptions.

 ---